 Senior Research Scientist

 Phone: (519) 888-4567 ext.38438

 Sarah has a PhD in physics with a specialization in biophysics.
 She has worked at CORE since 2006 and is involved in a broad range of CORE’s work.
-She conducts survey-based research projects, including practitioner and/or patient focused surveys; lab-based projects including myopia control animal models, metrology, lubricity and fluid dynamics; and multiple website projects.
+In addition to the data management, analysis and reporting of many of CORE’s clinical research projects, she conducts survey-based research, including practitioner and/or patient focused surveys; lab-based projects including myopia control animal models, metrology, lubricity and fluid dynamics; and multiple website projects.
 She also has a graduate level certification as a Clinical Research Associate and is responsible for many aspects of CORE’s regulatory compliance.